 Information Systems Engineers can anticipate lucrative pay opportunities in their field.
 The BLS doesn’t provide specific salary information for the position of IS Engineer, but the median salary in 2016 for “Computer and Information Systems Managers” was reported at $135,800 annually.
 A 2016 annual median salary for “Network and Computer Systems Administrators” was reported at $79,700.
 Industry growth between 2016 and 2026 is estimated to be only modest, which indicates growing competition for these types of positions.
 Therefore, obtaining certifications or postgraduate degrees could improve the ease with which one might secure a lucrative future position.

-Information Systems Engineers jobs can be found in industries within both public and private sectors.
+Information Systems Engineers jobs can be found in industries within both the public and private sectors.
 Prospective employers range from nonprofit entities to corporate conglomerates or government agencies.
 IS Engineers could work within software companies, large retailers, manufacturers, government entities, international firms, logistics management, and a host of other industries.

 Information Systems Engineers are a vital part of any organization that uses computers to use or track data.
 This includes an ever-increasing number of businesses, entities, and applications.
 The number of organizations that can use the skills of an IS Engineer will only continue to grow as we become even more dependent on computing.
 Pursuing any aspect of a career in systems engineering careers can prove a strategic and fulfilling choice.